 Cracker Barrel Hash Brown Casserole is the perfect copycat breakfast classic with shredded hash browns, cheddar cheese, sour cream and condensed soup.

-Potatoes are the king of starch around here and if you love this recipe you should try our Ultimate Loaded Mashed Potatoes or Creamy Garlic Mashed Potatoes.
+Potatoes are the perfect base for a starchy side dish and if you love this recipe you should try Ultimate Loaded Mashed Potatoes or Creamy Garlic Mashed Potatoes.
 They’re both the perfect starchy comfort food your whole family will love.
 Plus the bacon in the loaded mashed potatoes is just heavenly!

 CRACKER BARREL HASH BROWN CASSEROLE

 If you’re craving a new main dish for dinner or looking for something fun to serve up for brunch, this yummy copycat recipe from Cracker Barrel is the perfect comfort food recipe to try.
 It’s got a fairly short cook time and the prep is incredibly easy.
 We love serving it alongside Perfect Simple Roast Chicken or Classic Beef Meatloaf.